photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 4. Start [indexing](../../user-guide/library/originals.md) or [importing](../../user-guide/library/import.md)
 5. Finally, set up [automatic syncing](../../user-guide/sync/mobile-devices.md) from your mobile phone and install the [Progressive Web App (PWA)](../../user-guide/pwa.md) on your desktop, tablet, and phone home screens as needed.

+[^1]: A share of the revenue [helps fund the development](https://photoprism.app/kb/oss) and maintenance of PhotoPrism